digitallinguistics/digitallinguistics.github.io/README.md

     Scription is a simple plain-text format for representing linguistic texts that is computer-readable.

+## JavaScript Libraries

+* ### [Concordance Library][Concordance]

+    _(Node)_ A library for creating a concordance of words in a DLx-formatted corpus.

 * ### [Transliteration Library][Transliterate]

-    A small JavaScript library for transliterating text from one writing system to another.
+    _(browser, Node)_ A library for transliterating text from one writing system to another.
 May also be used to sanitize text by removing unwanted characters.

 ## Converters